intel/pmem-csi/docs/DEVELOPMENT.md

 ### Input validation

-In all cases, input comes from a trusted source because network communication is protected by mutual TLS and the `kubectl` binaries runs with the same privileges as the user invoking it.
+In most cases, input comes from a trusted source because network communication is protected by mutual TLS and the `kubectl` binaries runs with the same privileges as the user invoking it.